 Barbara Jones does things differently.
 A pioneer of ‘natural building’ in the UK, she designed and built the UK’s first Council houses out of straw, the first two-storey strawbale houses, and the first terrace of strawbale houses.
 She is also internationally acclaimed for developing a unique and empowering way of teaching practical skills on building sites, and over 60% of people who learn to work ‘on the tools’ at her School of Natural Building are women compared to 1% nationally.
 She is also the Director of Straw Works Ltd and has received many awards.

-Dave Wardell went straight into work from school in what was then the new technology of Information Processing and learned to program.
+Dave Wardell (Chair) went straight into work from school in what was then the new technology of Information Processing and learned to program.
 His career since then has taken him through numerous technologies and methods into senior management responsible for technology strategy and for the past eight years business strategy and long-term and strategic governance; chair of the Director-level design board for one of the last remaining mutual societies.
 He has spoken at several major industry events most recently at a pan-European business conference in London.
 Active in Green politics, originally standing for council elections in 1980.
-In addition to this he is a founder member of a group for older LGBTQI people in Todmorden, was a Town Councillor until May 2019 and a trustee of the Fielden Centre Association.
+In addition to this he was a founder member of a group for older LGBTQI people in Todmorden, was a Town Councillor until May 2019 and is a trustee of the Fielden Centre Association.